Alipsa/ride/src/bin/readme.md

 # Version Descriptions

 ### 1.0 beta3
-Add support for running on Windows
+Add support for running on Windows.
+Add support for switching package loaders
+Various minor improvements.

 ### 1.0 beta2
 Will now honor ctrl + enter to execute current row or selection